 Since the mid-1800s, scientists have known that CO2 is one of the main greenhouse gases of importance to Earth’s energy balance.
-Direct measurements of CO2 in the atmosphere and in air trapped in ice show that atmospheric CO2 increased by about 40% from 1800 to 2012.
+Direct measurements of CO2 in the atmosphere and in air trapped in ice show that atmospheric CO2 increased by more than 40% from 1800 to 2019.
 Measurements of different forms of carbon (isotopes, see Question 3) reveal that this increase is due to human activities.
 Other greenhouse gases (notably methane and nitrous oxide) are also increasing as a consequence of human activities.
-The observed global surface temperature rise since 1900 is consistent with detailed calculations of the impacts of the observed increase in atmospheric CO2 (and other human-induced changes) on Earth’s energy balance.
+The observed global surface temperature rise since 1900 is consistent with detailed calculations of the impacts of the observed increase in atmospheric greenhouse gases (and other human-induced changes) on Earth’s energy balance.

 The expected changes in climate are based on our understanding of how greenhouse gases trap heat.
-Both this fundamental understanding of the physics of greenhouse gases and fingerprint studies show that natural causes alone are inadequate to explain the recent observed changes in climate.
+Both this fundamental understanding of the physics of greenhouse gases and pattern-based fingerprint studies show that natural causes alone are inadequate to explain the recent observed changes in climate.
 Natural causes include variations in the Sun’s output and in Earth’s orbit around the Sun, volcanic eruptions, and internal fluctuations in the climate system (such as El Niño and La Niña).
-Calculations using climate models (see Learn about... computer models) have been used to simulate what would have happened to global temperatures if only natural factors were influencing the climate system.
-These simulations yield little warming, or even a slight cooling, over the 20th century.
+Calculations using climate models have been used to simulate what would have happened to global temperatures if only natural factors were influencing the climate system.
+These simulations yield little surface warming, or even a slight cooling, over the 20th century and into the 21st.
 Only when models include human influences on the composition of the atmosphere are the resulting temperature changes consistent with observed changes.

 Find out about the Royal Society's latest work on energy, environment and climate